seanbreckenridge/autotui/README.md

 * `List[<type>]`
 * `Set[<type>]`

-Note: Doesn't support all of these recursively, if your [algebraic data type](https://en.wikipedia.org/wiki/Algebraic_data_type) is getting to complicated and `autotui` can't parse it, you can always specify another `NamedTuple` as the type and pass a `type_validators`/`type_[de]serializer` to handle the validation/serialization/deserialization for that type/attribute name. (see below for examples)
+Note: Doesn't support all of these recursively, see below for more info.

 I wrote this so that I don't have to repeatedly write boilerplate-y python code to validate/serialize/deserialize data.
 As an example, if I want to log whenever I drink water to a file: